 Luckly enough, Apple has added an option to allow you avoid mobile versions of websites and view original desktop versions on its mobile devices in its place.
-Grab your iPhone and we shall walk you through the whole thing.
+If you want to request desktop site on safari on iPhone running iOS 13, grab your iPhone and we shall walk you through the whole thing.

-Request desktop site on safari on iPhone and iPad in iOS 13
+Request desktop site on safari on iPhone in iOS 13

 - Head over to a website of your choice you’d like to view the desktop version of lets say: geeksmodo.com